Follow us on Twitter

 Do Pain Pills Kill Muscle Growth?

 One of the things everyone experiences when getting in shape is pain.
-In order for muscles to grow, you have to push them beyond the point where they're comfortable.
+For muscles to grow, you have to push them beyond the point where they're comfortable.

-When you exercise, body aches and discomfort are one of the results.
-It's what you do when the pain starts that can make the difference between getting fit... or falling flat.
+When you exercise, body aches and discomfort are some of the results.
+It's what you do when the pain starts that can make the difference between getting fit or falling flat.

-In an effort to sell more products, over the counter pain medications are being marketed to young, physically fit adults as an easy way to stop post workout pain.
+To sell more products, over the counter pain medications are being marketed to young, physically fit adults as an easy way to stop post-workout pain.
 Look inside many gym bags, and you'll see that message has caught on.

-These simple little pills can blunt the pain of lactic acid buildup (which happens immediately after a workout) or delayed onset muscle soreness (which can happen a day or two after a workout).
+These simple little pills can blunt the pain of muscle inflammation (which happens immediately after a workout) or delayed onset muscle soreness (which can happen a day or two after a workout).
 Pop a pill and the soreness is reduced.

 Here's the problem.
 NSAIDs also decrease muscle growth.
 You read that right.
-Over the counter NSAIDs like ibuprofen and naproxen, as well as prescription NSAIDs like Celebrex actually hinder muscle growth.
+Over the counter NSAIDs like ibuprofen, aspirin and naproxen, as well as prescription NSAIDs like Celebrex actually hinder muscle growth.
 Here's how it happens.

 When muscles are injured or stressed after a workout, an enzyme called cyclooxygenase (COX) is released.
 That enzyme inflames the muscle and causes pain.
 NSAIDs work by inhibiting the COX enzyme, reducing inflammation and the related pain.